-An open-label, Phase 2 clinical trial randomized 127 participants (median age 52 years) 2:1 to combination antiviral therapy or lopinavir/ritonavir.
+An open-label, Phase 2 clinical trial randomized 127 participants (median age of 52 years) 2:1 to combination antiviral therapy or lopinavir/ritonavir.
 In the combination antiviral therapy group, the treatment regimen differed by time from symptom onset to hospital admission.
-Participants hospitalized within 7 days of symptom onset (n = 76) were randomized to triple drug therapy (interferon beta-1b 8 million units administered subcutaneously every other day for up to 7 days total, lopinavir/ritonavir, and ribavirin); those hospitalized \geq 7 days after symptom onset (n = 51) were randomized to double therapy (lopinavir/ritonavir and ribavirin) because of concerns regarding potential inflammatory effects of interferon.
-Patients in the control group received lopinavir/ritonavir alone regardless of time from symptom onset to hospitalization.
-The study participants were patients in Hong Kong with confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection who were hospitalized regardless of disease severity until they had two negative nasopharyngeal (NP) swabs.
+Participants hospitalized within 7 days of symptom onset (n = 76) were randomized to triple drug therapy (interferon beta-1b 8 million units administered subcutaneously every other day for up to 7 days total, lopinavir/ritonavir, and ribavirin); those hospitalized ≥ 7 days after symptom onset (n = 51) were randomized to double therapy (lopinavir/ritonavir and ribavirin) because of concerns regarding potential inflammatory effects of interferon.
+Patients in the control group received lopinavir/ritonavir alone regardless of the time from symptom onset to hospitalization.
+The study participants were patients in Hong Kong with confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection who were hospitalized, regardless of disease severity, until they had two negative nasopharyngeal (NP) swab tests.

-The time to a negative result on a polymerase chain reaction SARS-CoV-2 test on an NP swab (the primary endpoint) was shorter in the combination therapy group than in the control group (median 7 days vs. 12 days, P = 0.001).
-The combination group had more rapid clinical improvement as assessed by the National Early Warning Score (NEWS) 2 and Sequential Organ Failure Assessment (SOFA) score and a shorter hospital stay (9 days vs. 14.5 days, P = 0.016).
+The time to a negative result on a polymerase chain reaction SARS-CoV-2 test on an NP swab (the primary endpoint) was shorter in the combination therapy group than in the control group (median of 7 days vs. 12 days; P = 0.001).
+The combination group had more rapid clinical improvement as assessed by the National Early Warning Score (NEWS) 2 and Sequential Organ Failure Assessment (SOFA) score and a shorter hospital stay (median of 9 days for the combination group vs. 14.5 days for the control group; P = 0.016).
 There was no difference in oxygen use between the groups.
-The antiviral and clinical effect was more pronounced in the patients hospitalized within 7 days of symptom onset suggesting that interferon beta-1b with or without ribavirin was the critical component of the combination antiviral therapy.
-The study provides no information about the effect of interferon beta-1b when administered ≥ 7 days after symptom onset.
+The antiviral and clinical effect was more pronounced in the patients hospitalized within 7 days of symptom onset, suggesting that interferon beta-1b with or without ribavirin was the critical component of the combination antiviral therapy.
+The study provides no information about the effect of interferon beta-1b when administered ≥ 7 days after symptom onset.3

-Interferon Alfa-2b Treatment for COVID-19
+Interferon Alfa-2b

-In a retrospective cohort study of 77 adults with moderate COVID-19 in China, participants were treated with nebulized interferon alfa-2b, nebulized interferon alfa-2b with umifenovir (not available in the United States), or umifenovir only.
+In a retrospective cohort study of 77 adults with moderate COVID-19 in China, participants were treated with nebulized interferon alfa-2b, nebulized interferon alfa-2b with umifenovir, or umifenovir only.
 The time to viral clearance in the upper respiratory tract and reduction in systemic inflammation was faster in the interferon alfa-2b groups than in the umifenovir only group.
-However, the results of this study are difficult to interpret because participants in the interferon alfa-2b with umifenovir group were substantially younger than those in the umifenovir only group (mean age 40 years vs. 65 years) and had fewer comorbidities (15% vs. 54%) at study entry.
-The nebulized interferon alfa-2b formulation is not approved by the Food and Drug Administration for use in the United States.2
+However, the results of this study are difficult to interpret because participants in the interferon alfa-2b with umifenovir group were substantially younger than those in the umifenovir only group (mean age of 40 years in the interferon alfa-2b with umifenovir group vs. 65 years in the umifenovir only group) and had fewer comorbidities (15% in the interferon alfa-2b with umifenovir group vs. 54% in the umifenovir only group) at study entry.
+The nebulized interferon alfa-2b formulation is not approved by the Food and Drug Administration for use in the United States.4